Skip to content

 Great, then the DollarStretcher is the place for you.

 This website publishes content about finance and frugal living – you’ll make $0,10 per word once your work is published.
+Check the submission guidelines to see when the platform accepts feature stories.

 27) Elite Personal Finance

 Yeah, it’s all about money – and you’ll make a good amount of cash if you decide to work for the site.
+They’ll pay you up to $300 per post if you deliver 1,000-3,000 words.

-28) Money Pantry Get Paid To Write
+28) Money Pantry

 One more website that would like you to write about money is the Money Pantry.

-And you’ll make anywhere between $30-$150 per article – your post should be no less than 750 words.
+Money Pantry is looking to hire both new and experienced writers.
+And you can make anywhere between $30-$150 per article – your post should be no less than 750 words.

 29) Money Crashers